-yet it is during and after the medieval period theatre in India gained its redefined structure.
-It is with the structure and set up of the Indian theatre stages, Indian theatre gained that desired boost.
+yet it is during and after the medieval period theatre in India that gained its redefined structure.

 and Paalaagaan, which were then mainly performed in open grounds, paved the way of setting up Indian theatre stages.
-The journey of Indian theatre stages is thus long, yet rich.
-The sound of the orchestra, the rich-red-ruddy illumination of those footlights and indeed the feel of the Indian theatre stages offered that contour to theatre whilst making it lot more contemporary.
+The sound of the orchestra, the rich-red-ruddy illumination of those footlights offered that contour to theatre whilst making it lot more contemporary.
 The famous Indian theatre stages amidst its pits, galleries and dais thus murmurs the tale of a changing tradition.

 Indian theatre stages slowly became the platform to illustrate the unspoken whilst manifesting the realisms.
-Theatre which was once an artistic illustration of the varied aspects those were larger than life, gradually became lot more contemporary with the introduction of Indian theatre stages.
+Theatre which was once an artistic illustration of the varied aspects those were larger than life, gradually became more contemporary.
 Natya then broke the barriers of eposes and raslila

 Rabindra Sadan is a prominent theatre stage situated in Kolkata